 The image below is the available-light only photo – it does have a high-key look that work well, but there was no control over the contrast, and some of the highlights are sacrificed.
 Camera settings: 1/125 @ f4.5 @ 800 ISO.

 As a teaser, here is another photograph from the photo session.
-More photos, with details, to follow in an upcoming article.

-my favorite image
+My favorite image

 When I posted this photo on Facebook, I mentioned that this is possibly my favorite image to date of Anelisa.
 The question inevitably came up, why this would be.